ADVERTISEMENT

 29 Dec 1980

-American singer, songwriter Tim Hardin died of a heroin overdose.
+American singer and songwriter Tim Hardin died of a heroin overdose.
 Hardin wrote the songs 'If I Were A Carpenter' (covered by Bobby Darin, Johnny Cash and June Carter, The Four Tops, Leon Russell, Small Faces, Robert Plant and Bob Seger,) and 'Reason To Believe', (covered by Rod Stewart).
 Hardin appeared at the 1969 Woodstock Festival.

 6 Jan 1980